siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/nuget-source-config/usage.md

 [![](media/nuget_import.jpg)](media/nuget_import.jpg)

-In the **Import New Version** window, specify the version name in the NuGet repository and the name for the version in the UrbanCode Deploy repository.
+In the **Import New Version** window, specify the version name in the NuGet repository and the name for the version in the DevOps Deploy repository.

 [![](media/nuget_newversion.jpg)](media/nuget_newversion.jpg)